Without a doubt, the new-look Pac-12 will be full of intrigue in 2011.

-And one of those nine games was against Oregon, where the Golden Bears held the highest scoring team in the country (49.3 points per game) to a mere 15 points, only seven of which came from the Ducks’ high-octane offense.
+And one of those nine games was against Oregon, when the Golden Bears held the highest scoring team in the country (49.3 points per game) to a mere 15 points, only seven of which came from the Ducks’ high-octane offense.
 To sum it up, the 2010 Cal defense was pretty bad in a few games, solid in the vast majority of their games, and excellent in one game, making the overall net result a decent unit.

 Senior Mychal Kendricks and D.J.
-Holt head a solid linebacking corps, while veteran defensive linemen Trevor Guyton, Ernest Owusu and Kendrick Payne lead a d-line that was very good last year and should be strong again this season, even without Jordan.
+Holt head a solid linebacking corps, while veteran defensive linemen Trevor Guyton, Ernest Owusu and Kendrick Payne lead a line that was very good last year and should be strong again this season, even without Jordan.
 Also, Steve Williams and Marc Anthony lead what should be a decent secondary.

 All seven of the players listed above were among the top recruits nationally for their respective positions.
 Most, if not all, of this talent is probably too young to really make much of a positive impact this year, but then again, you never know.
 All in all, Cal’s defense should remain at least a slight strength, even after losing Jordan, Mohamed and Conte.

-With quarterback struggles being the primary culprit behind the Bears’ recent struggles, it goes without saying that how Zach Maynard fares will have a major impact on Cal in 2011.
+With quarterback struggles being the primary culprit behind the Bears’ recent issues, it goes without saying that how Maynard fares will have a major impact on Cal in 2011.
 I believe Maynard will indeed have a successful year and that he will lead the Bears back to a bowl game.

 The Wildcats are extremely talented at the skill positions on offense.
 To begin with, NFL prospect Nick Foles, who threw for 3,191 yards last season, is one of the best quarterbacks in the country.
 Foles also has a plethora of talented targets to throw to, led by senior wide receiver Juron Criner, who had 1,244 yards receiving last year.

-Such an unbelievably inexperienced offensive line is bound to struggle, which is going to be devastating to the Wildcat offense.
+Such an unbelievably inexperienced offensive line is bound to struggle, which is going to be devastating for the Wildcats' offense.
 No matter how good a team is at quarterback and wide receiver, if they don’t have an offensive line that can protect the quarterback and provide enough time for receivers to run their routes and get open, it’s very difficult for the offense to be successful.

 However, gone are the days of the Utes racking up wins against Mountain West teams that are, outside of TCU, generally mediocre at best.
-So, how will Utah fare against the tougher competition of the Pac-12?
+So how will Utah fare against the tougher competition of the Pac-12?

 With the help of first-year offensive coordinator Norm Chow, Utah is replacing its spread option attack of the past with a new multiple offense.
-How well Wynn recovers from his injury, and how quickly the new offense gets in sync once he does, will both have a major impact on Utah’s success this year.
+How well Wynn recovers from his injury -- and how quickly the new offense gets in sync once he does -- will both have a major impact on Utah’s success this year.